 In Colorado, Kentucky, and Nebraska, referendums on “school choice” are on the ballot in the 2024 election.

-Ballot referendums on “school choice” in Colorado, Kentucky, and Nebraska will decide whether billions of dollars of public funding should be used to subsidize private school education.
+Ballot referendums on “school choice” in Colorado, Kentucky, and Nebraska will decide whether billions of dollars of public funding should be used to subsidize private-school education.

 Campaigns around “school choice”—or the ability for parents to use funding originally allocated for their child’s public education for a private school instead—have attracted millions in political donations during the 2024 election cycle.
-While proponents argue that it gives them greater control over their child’s education, school choice can divert funding away from public schools and opens the door to using taxpayer money for funding private, religious education.
+While proponents argue that it gives them greater control over their child’s education, school choice can divert funding away from public schools and opens the door to using taxpayer money to fund private, religious education.

-“Every student needs well-resourced neighborhood public schools that allow them to thrive in an interdependent world and live into their brilliance,” NEA President Becky Pringle told The Nation.
+“Every student needs well-resourced neighborhood public schools that allow them to thrive in an interdependent world and live into their brilliance,” NEA president Becky Pringle told The Nation.
 “Instead of spending taxpayer dollars on private schools, we should focus on funding our public schools, where 90 percent of our students attend.”
 Funding private schools is not what the people in these states want, she continued.
 “We are confident that voters will reject vouchers at the ballot box this November.”

-In Kentucky, voters will decide whether to add an amendment to their state constitution that would allow the legislature to “provide financial support for the education of students outside the system of common schools.”
-Originally introduced in the state legislature, the bill to add the amendment passed with overwhelming support: 65-12 in the House and 27-2 in the Senate.
+In Kentucky, voters will decide whether to add an amendment to their state Constitution that would allow the legislature to “provide financial support for the education of students outside the system of common schools.”
+Originally introduced in the state legislature, the bill to add the amendment passed with overwhelming support: 65–12 in the House and 27–2 in the Senate.

-State Representative Susanne Mills, who helped spearhead the amendment, told The Nation that “we are committed to continuing our support of public education, but know that there are far too many children left behind in the current system.
+State Representative Susanne Miles, who helped spearhead the amendment, told The Nation that “we are committed to continuing our support of public education, but know that there are far too many children left behind in the current system.
 If passed, this amendment would give us all more latitude to look at what’s working in other states, and help us ensure that every Kentucky child has the opportunity to reach his or her potential.”
-Kentucky’s Board of Education unanimously passed a resolution opposing the bill and reaffirming their support for using tax dollars exclusively to fund public education.
+Kentucky’s Board of Education unanimously passed a resolution opposing the bill and reaffirming its support for using tax dollars exclusively to fund public education.

 Charter schools are currently legal in Kentucky, but cannot be funded with tax dollars.
 This amendment could fundamentally change the model of education funding in the state, and allow parents to use public funds to support their child’s religious education.